 On the “make more money” side, this doesn’t have to come from getting another job or anything like that.
 What it takes is the ability to buy things that will produce money for you.
 We call this passive income because its money that can be made without you having to get another job or putting forth a lot of extra work.
 An example might be the dividend income you take in from stocks, rental income from your rental properties, or even advertising income from a website you created.
 If you’d like a whole list of suggestions, check out my page of passive income ideas.

-Your Financial Plan Really Should Fit YOU!
+This Was Just A Sample – Your Plan Should Fit YOU!

 - Learn How to Manage Money Better – Like a Large Company CFO